BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/04/index.md

 <img src="fig-6_8.png" alt="fig-6_8" style="zoom:15%;" class="image center" />

+**Note**: The [Chromebook](#chromebook-ide-setup) also works for your Windows computer as well.
+All you need is to click on the link provided in that section using Google Chrome or Microsoft Edge browsers.
+No software installation is necessary.
+If you prefer to install software onto your computer, proceed below.

-For Windows PCs, your IDE is called **Ardublock**.
+For Windows PCs, your IDE is called **Arduino and Ardublock**.
 We’re going to need to download something called an executable file (.exe) from the internet and then run the .exe so that it can install the IDE onto your Windows PC.

 We’re going to use a super cool software engineering tool called the terminal to do this.